Skip to content

 What counts as self-employed for mortgage purposes?

-Lenders generally classify you as self-employed if you own more than 20–25% of a business that provides your main income.
-This includes sole traders, partners in a business, limited company directors, and contractors working through their own company.
-Read the full self-employed mortgage guide for a deeper walk-through of how UK lenders treat each set-up.
+Most lenders count you as self-employed once you own more than 20–25% of the business that provides your main income.
+That takes in sole traders, business partners, limited company directors, and contractors working through their own company.
+The full self-employed mortgage guide walks through how UK lenders treat each of these set-ups.

 How do lenders assess self-employed income?